 They both request both a broader and more detailed comparison of GRNsight with other tools.

 We have both added to our discussion of the biological interpretation of the results with regard to the display of a weighted graph and added a section discussing the level of GRNsight compliance with FAIR Principles.
-The last point, however, requires are more nuanced response.
+The last point, however, requires a more nuanced response.
 We feel that it is beyond the scope of this article to give a detailed comparison of GRNsight with every other network visualization tool out there.
 An exhaustive review of all the tools in this domain could be an article in its own right.
 We also feel that it is artificial and disingenuous to criticize other tools for not exactly satisfying our requirements when in and of themselves they are good tools.
 We are fully aware that GRNsight is “yet another tool” for network visualization.
 But we ask the question, what is wrong with having a diversity of tools that do related things?
 The first and corresponding author was the project manager for GenMAPP (Dahlquist et al. 2002) and MAPPFinder (Doniger et al. 2003) which were among the first tools to perform pathway analysis of microarray data and Gene Ontology term enrichment analysis, respectively.
 Now there are hundreds of tools that perform pathway or Gene Ontology analysis in different (however slightly) flavors.
 We believe this enriches the scientific community.
 Upon reflection, we realized that the three main messages that we wanted to deliver with our paper was to 1) of course, describe our product (the software), 2) describe the biological interpretation it enables, and 3) to describe our process.
 So, in this spirit, we have revamped our introduction and methods sections with a view to highlighting the reasons behind our design choices vis a vis other software like D3 or Cytoscape.
 We have responded to the specific software comparisons requested by the reviewers below, but, for the most part, have not included the details in the manuscript itself.
 We hope that these changes have made the rationale for GRNsight clearer in the manuscript.
 Finally, we note that the visualization software with which we can compare GRNsight at present in 2016 has also evolved from the state it was in circa January 2014 when the GRNsight project began.

 Point-by-point response to reviewers